AbdulbAbar967/apnacollage-demo1/README.md

 # apnacollage-demo1
-this is my first Git repositry
+This is my first Git repository.
+Babar